aptos-labs/aptos-core/developer-docs-site/docs/nodes/validator-node/operator/node-requirements.md

 When you are running a validator node, you are required to open network ports on your node to allow other nodes to connect to you.
 For fullnodes this is optional.

+### Network types

 There are three types of Aptos networks.
-Your node can be configured so that each of these networks can connect to your node using a different port on your node.
+Your node can be configured so that each of these networks can connect to your node using a different port on your node:

 1. **The validator network:** A validator node connects to this network.
 2. **The public network:** A public fullnode connects to this network.